phwes/Game/README.md

 # Game

-An in progress strategy game I develop in effort to learn about Java swing/awt.
+An in-progress strategy game I developed, in effort to learn about Java swing/awt.